Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer

-\begin{itemize} \item An upward or downward state transition arises when the relative distance to the nearest WCS $d$ of \eqref{partition} decreases or increases, respectively.
-The value $P_{i,j}$ denotes the probability that the relative distance $d$ changes from $i$ to $j$. \arraycolsep{0.1em} Our mobility model follows a time-invariant Markovian process in which the transition probabilities are constant regardless of time slot $t$, and we omit the index $t$ when expressing $P_{i,j}$.
-The exact form and derivation process of $P_{i,j}$ are summarized in Appendix A. All $P_{i,j}$ are constant independent of their residual energy status because a node moves regardless of the locations of the others and WCSs, which respectively influence energy consumption and provision. \item A leftward state transition arises when the node transmits a packet to one of its neighbor nodes.
-We let $p_{t}$ denote the probability that an active node can transmit its packet: \arraycolsep{0.1em} The detailed derivation is in Appendix B. Regardless of the relative distance $d$ of \eqref{partition}, the transmission probability $p_{t}$ is constant. \item A rightward state transition arises when the node is recharged by a WCS.
+\begin{itemize} \item The state transition to the up or down arises when the relative distance to the nearest WCS $d$ of \eqref{partition} becomes further or closer, respectively.
+Let $P_{i,j}$ detnote the probability that the relative distance $d$ is changed from $i$ to $j$, i.e, \arraycolsep{0.1em} The mobility model follows a time-invariant Markovian process of which the transition probabilities are constant regardless of slot $t$, and $P_{i,j}(t)$ can be simply expressed as $P_{i,j}$ by omitting the index $t$.
+The exact form of $P_{i,j}$ and its derivation process are in Appendix~A. It is worth mentioning that all transition probabilities $P_{i,j}$ are constant regardless of the residual energy status.
+A node cannot move to the charging region intentionally because it does not know WCS's location.
+Its energy status is thus determined by {\it incident} contacts to other nodes or WCSs. \item The state transition to the left arises when the node transmits a packet to one of neighbours nodes.
+Let $p_{t}$ denote a probability that an active node can transmit its packet as \arraycolsep{0.1em} of which the detailed derivation process is in Appendix B. Unless its residual energy $e$ is zero, the transmission probability $p_{c}$ is constant regardless of the relative distance $d$ of \eqref{partition}. \item The state transition to the right arises when the node is recharged by a WCS.